creptic/qbtctl/README.md

 These examples assume you have already set up credentials with `./qbtctl --setup`.

 ## 1. Watch all torrents
-Requires a tty, (may scroll spam in some terminals);
+Requires a tty, (may scroll spam in some terminals); Tested and working with Konsole in Plasma.
 ```bash
 ./qbtctl -w
 ```